Petals (Mariah Carey song)

 "Petals" is a song by the American singer Mariah Carey from her seventh studio album, Rainbow (1999).
 Carey co-wrote and co-produced the song with James Wright and its other producers, Jimmy Jam and Terry Lewis.
-It became available as the album's twelfth track on November 2, 1999, when it was released by Columbia Records.
+It became available as the album's twelfth track on November 2, 1999, when Rainbow was released by Columbia Records.
 "Petals" is often compared to other personal and introspective songs in Carey's catalog by music critics.

 Background

 Carey and her husband, Sony Music executive Tommy Mottola, separated from their marriage in 1997.
 Carey's working relationship with Sony became complicated as a result.
 Two years later by spring season, Carey had started to create Rainbow, which would end up being the last one in her contract with Columbia Records.
 The complications between Carey and her label impacted her collaboration with Walter Afanasieff, who had served as a songwriting partner throughout the early years of her career.
 Carey began conducting sessions with several other songwriters and producers for the new album, also inviting Jimmy Jam and Terry Lewis, with whom Carey co-wrote and co-produced the song "Thank God I Found You".
 When Jam and Lewis first started working with Carey, they had not clearly gauged what Carey wanted them to do.
 In an interview with Fred Bronson, Jam and Lewis explained:

 It wasn't like Janet [Jackson], where we all grew up together.
 Mariah had done her own thing and had been very involved with the arranging and production of her records, so we respected that and said, 'What can we do for you?'
 She would fly into town for five or six hours.
 She'd get on a plane and fly to whatever was the next thing she was doing.

 Before Rainbow was recorded, Mariah and her sister, Alison Carey became estranged and faced difficulties in their relationship.
 Alison had received a positive HIV test at some point after she turned 27 in late 1988.
 Later, in 1994, when her second son was just 7 years old, he was taken away from her by Alison and Mariah's mother, Patricia Carey.
 She continued to call Mariah the reason for many of her problems and relationship problems during the following years.
 In 1990, when Mariah debuted with her first studio album, dedicating it to Alison, she began paying for Alison's continuous visits to drug rehabilitation.
 On February 6, 1995, in an interview with Nancy Glass from the news show American Journal, Alison stated that Mariah only dedicated the album to her to make herself look good, and that it was beneath contempt.
 Carey eventually created the song "Petals," which she believed showcased the most honest lyrics she had ever written.